infracost/infracost-azure-devops/README.md

 # Infracost Azure DevOps integration

-This project provides an Azure DevOps task for for Infracost along with examples of how you can use it to to see cloud cost estimates for Terraform in pull requests 💰
+This project provides an Azure DevOps task for Infracost along with examples of how you can use it to to see cloud cost estimates for Terraform in pull requests 💰

 <img src="screenshot.png" width="800px" alt="Example screenshot" />